20th century in science: Chemistry

 In 1903, Mikhail Tsvet invented chromatography, an important analytic technique.
 In 1904, Hantaro Nagaoka proposed an early nuclear model of the atom, where electrons orbit a dense massive nucleus.
 In 1905, Fritz Haber and Carl Bosch developed the Haber process for making ammonia, a milestone in industrial chemistry with deep consequences in agriculture.
 The Haber process, or Haber-Bosch process, combined nitrogen and hydrogen to form ammonia in industrial quantities for production of fertilizer and munitions.
 The food production for half the world's current population depends on this method for producing fertilizer.
 Haber, along with Max Born, proposed the Born–Haber cycle as a method for evaluating the lattice energy of an ionic solid.
 Haber has also been described as the "father of chemical warfare" for his work developing and deploying chlorine and other poisonous gases during World War I.

 In 1905, Albert Einstein explained Brownian motion in a way that definitively proved atomic theory.
 Leo Baekeland invented bakelite, one of the first commercially successful plastics.
-In 1909, American physicist Robert Andrews Millikan - who had studied in Europe under Walther Nernst and Max Planck - measured the charge of individual electrons with unprecedented accuracy through the oil drop experiment, in which he measured the electric charges on tiny falling water (and later oil) droplets.
-His study established that any particular droplet's electrical charge is a multiple of a definite, fundamental value — the electron's charge — and thus a confirmation that all electrons have the same charge and mass.
-Beginning in 1912, he spent several years investigating and finally proving Albert Einstein's proposed linear relationship between energy and frequency, and providing the first direct photoelectric support for Planck's constant.
+In 1909, American physicist Robert Andrews Millikan – who had studied in Europe under Walther Nernst and Max Planck – measured the charge of individual electrons with unprecedented accuracy through the oil drop experiment, in which he measured the electric charges on tiny falling water (and later oil) droplets.
+His study established that any particular droplet's electrical charge is a multiple of a definite, fundamental value – the electron's charge – and thus a confirmation that all electrons have the same charge and mass.
+Beginning in 1912, he spent several years investigating and finally proving Albert Einstein's proposed linear relationship between energy and frequency, and providing the first direct photoelectric support for the Planck constant.
 In 1923 Millikan was awarded the Nobel Prize for Physics.

 In 1909, S. P. L. Sørensen invented the pH concept and develops methods for measuring acidity.
 In 1911, Antonius Van den Broek proposed the idea that the elements on the periodic table are more properly organized by positive nuclear charge rather than atomic weight.
 In 1911, the first Solvay Conference was held in Brussels, bringing together most of the most prominent scientists of the day.
 In 1912, William Henry Bragg and William Lawrence Bragg proposed Bragg's law and established the field of X-ray crystallography, an important tool for elucidating the crystal structure of substances.
 In 1912, Peter Debye develops the concept of molecular dipole to describe asymmetric charge distribution in some molecules.